bharathiprasad/chat_application/README.md

 # Real-Time Chat Application

-A modern real-time chat application with separated backend and frontend architecture.
+A simple real-time chat application built using **Flask**, **Socket.IO**, and **HTML/CSS/JavaScript**.
+This project enables multiple users to join chat rooms and exchange messages instantly — ideal for learning real-time web communication using Python.

 ## Project Structure